What is the Gap Year: Wildlife Volunteering in Africa all about?

 Your final destination, in on the beautiful white shores of Zanzibar in Tanzania.
 Here you’ll volunteer on a marine and dolphin conservation project in one of Africa’s best diving spots.
 This project differs from most marine conservation projects as it aims to manage dolphin tourism but in a sustainable way, in which dolphin welfare comes first.
 In order to do this the project needs volunteers to undertake general conservation duties ,collect data, and work to educate the public on conservation issues regarding Zanzibar’s fragile marine life and the role tourism plays in it.
 Volunteering on this project will ultimately contribute in determining the path of dolphin tourism and marine conservation in the future.

-From elephants, to lions to dolphins, this gap year volunteering project is an incredible opportunity for you to meet some of the world’s most popular species and contribute to their long-term preservation.
+From elephants, to lions to dolphins, this gap year volunteering project in Africa is an incredible opportunity for you to meet some of the world’s most popular species and contribute to their long-term preservation.

 Gap Year Travel Packages